DirkHoffmann/Win32-OpenSSH-Wiki/DefaultShell.md

-If you configure a default shell, ensure that OpenSSH installation path is in system PATH.
-If not already present, amend system PATH and restart sshd service.
+To configure a default shell, ensure that the following prerequisites are met
+ - OpenSSH installation path is in system PATH.
+   - If not already present, amend system PATH and restart sshd service.

+Follow these steps:
-On the server side, configure the default ssh shell in the windows registry.
+- On the server side, configure the default ssh shell in the windows registry.

-`Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShell` - Full path (case sensitive) of the shell executable
+  - `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShell` - Full path (case sensitive) of the shell executable

-`Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShellCommandOption` - The switch that the configured default shell requires to execute a command and immediately exit and return to the calling process.
+  - `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShellCommandOption` - The switch that the configured default shell requires to execute a command and immediately exit and return to the calling process.
 It is used for executing the remote ssh commands. _Example- ssh user@ip hostname_

 ***